andrey-aleshkov/backbone-uikit/README.md

         }
     },

-More sophisticated content present by subclassing UIView and implementing the necessary drawing and event-handling.
+More sophisticated content is presented by subclassing UIView and implementing the necessary drawing and event-handling.

 ## UIButton